Celestica (CLS) Set to Announce Quarterly Earnings on Wednesday

-Celestica (TSE:CLS) (NYSE:CLS) is scheduled to be announcing its earnings results before the market opens on Wednesday, April 29th.
-Analysts expect the company to announce earnings of C$0.15 per share for the quarter.
+Celestica (NYSE:CLS) (TSE:CLS) is scheduled to be releasing its earnings data before the market opens on Wednesday, April 29th.
+Analysts expect Celestica to post earnings of $0.11 per share for the quarter.
+Celestica has set its Q1 2020

+After-Hours guidance at 0.13-0.19 EPS and its Q1 guidance at $0.13-0.19 EPS.Persons interested in listening to the company’s earnings conference call can do so using this link.

-Celestica (TSE:CLS) (NYSE:CLS) last released its quarterly earnings results on Wednesday, January 29th.
-The company reported C$0.24 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.20 by C$0.04.
-The business had revenue of C$1.49 billion during the quarter, compared to the consensus estimate of C$1.92 billion.
+Celestica (NYSE:CLS) (TSE:CLS) last posted its quarterly earnings data on Wednesday, January 29th.
+The technology company reported $0.18 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.03.
+Celestica had a return on equity of 7.36% and a net margin of 1.19%.
+The company had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.47 billion.
+During the same quarter in the previous year, the business earned $0.29 EPS.
+Celestica’s revenue was down 13.6% compared to the same quarter last year.
+On average, analysts expect Celestica to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 About Celestica